 Mabasa, host of the “Lapid Fire” program on the DWBL 1242 radio station, had been a prominent critic of President Ferdinand Marcos Jr. and his predecessor Rodrigo Duterte in his commentaries and YouTube broadcasts, according to the National Union of Journalists of the Philippines (NUJP).

 On October 18, Interior Secretary Benjamin Abalos Jr. said that a suspect named Joel Estorial had surrendered to police, confessed to Mabasa’s murder, and handed over a gun that he claimed was the murder weapon, news reports said.
 Abalos said the gun matched bullets collected as evidence at the crime scene, the reports said.

 Estorial was presented by police at an October 18 news conference wearing a bulletproof vest and helmet, news reports said.
-He told reporters that he and three other assailants—Edmon and Israel Dimaculangan, who are on the run, and another known only as Orly or Orlando, who operates out of New Bilibid Prison—were involved in the murder.
+He told reporters that he and three other assailants—Edmon and Israel Dimaculangan, who were on the run, and another known only as Orly or Orlando, who operates out of New Bilibid Prison—were involved in the murder.

-A report by local media outlet Inquirer.net quoted Hubert Guevara, the government’s senior deputy executive secretary, as saying that Marcos Jr. is “concerned” over the killing and has instructed officials to “take a look” at the conduct of the investigation.
+A report by local media outlet Inquirer.net quoted Hubert Guevara, the government’s senior deputy executive secretary, as saying that Marcos Jr. was “concerned” over the killing and has instructed officials to “take a look” at the conduct of the investigation.

 CPJ emailed the Bureau of Corrections and Marcos Jr.’s office for comment, but did not receive any replies.